ARQOO-PF/ARQOO-PF/README.md

 # Welcome to My GitHub Profile!

 ## 👋 About Me
 Hello!
-I'm [Your Name], a passionate data analyst with expertise in SQL and Power BI.
+I'm Allanah, a passionate data analyst with knowledge in SQL and Power BI.
 I love turning raw data into actionable insights and creating visually compelling dashboards.
 With a solid background in database management and data visualization, I aim to solve complex business problems through data-driven decision-making.

 - 🌐 [LinkedIn](https://www.linkedin.com/in/your-profile)
 - 📧 [Email](mailto:your-email@example.com)